 We believe that the more children understand how a ‘good learner’ behaves, the more they will be able to develop this behaviour for themselves.
 We know that as the world is changing so rapidly, children have to be able to respond confidently and creatively towards it.
 In order to do this, they need to have acquired the right skills and attitudes.

-After a wide range of activities with the staff and children, we have come up with the list of key attitudes below.
+After a wide range of activities with the staff and children, we came up with the list of key attitudes below.
 Each attitude has an animal linked to it.
-These will be an essential part of each lesson, where children will be identifying the key attitudes needed for the task and their own key areas for improvement.
-We would like you to consider these and try and reinforce them in their activities at home.
+These are an essential part of each lesson for the children from Reception to Year 4, where children identify the key attitudes needed for the task and their own key areas for improvement.
+We would like you to consider these and try and always reinforce them in their activities at home.

 My Learning Attitudes